HIPAA Compliance Essentials for 2026

 - Telemedicine and remote work security.

-- AI and automated decision-making protections.
+- AI and automated decision-making safeguards.

-- Breach review habits and timeliness.
+- Breach assessment practices and timeliness.

 Aggressive enforcement is not slowing down.
 Practices that ignore HIPAA or take a passive approach face much higher risk.
 OCR has shown special interest in cases involving:.